act-rules/act-rules.github.io/pages/design/process.md

 (see workflow on the board here: https://github.com/auto-wcag/auto-wcag/projects/5)

+**Note:** The steps in the process, as outlined above, are agreed upon by the ACT Rules Community Group on teleconference calls.
+This document however, is still work in progress and is still missing bits and pieces.

 ## Ideas looking for initial approvals
-Short description: Initial review of the general concept and validity of the rule.
+Initial review of the general concept and validity of the rule.

 ### Enters this stage when:
 - A new rule is first proposed.